 Many people oppose mandatory minimum sentences, because it results in longer periods of incarceration than are necessary for certain offenders, it takes away the ability of the judge to exercise their individual judgment about a particular case, results in unfair and inequitable treatment of some defendants, and gives too much leverage to prosecutors to pressure innocent people to plead guilty to crimes that they did not commit.

-If you have been charged with a crime that involves a mandatory minimum sentence, it is important that you contact a criminal lawyer Greenville, MI relies on who is experienced in defending those accused of serious criminal cases.
+If you have been charged with a crime that involves a mandatory minimum sentence, it is important that you contact a criminal lawyer who is experienced in defending those accused of serious criminal cases.